 CTR Benchmarks by Industry

 Average CTRs vary by both network and industry.
-The following chart displays data from WordStream on the average CTRs on both the display network and the search network for different industries.
+The following chart displays metrics from Datawrapper on the average CTR by industry on both the display network and the search network.

 Data from HubSpot makes this point clearly, people dislike display ads a lot more than they do text-only search ads.